 On the way to our Airbnb we get stuck in traffic at a red light on a very steep hill.
 Andrew stalls the car, and I’m basically having a panic attack.
 My immediate reaction was to slap him?
 Because slapping your significant other is a great way to help in a stressful situation.
 My harmless little slap sprains my hand and now I’m not only panicking but also in extreme pain.

 Then, our train breaks.
 They shuffle us off and onto another train.
 In my head, I’m like, “Is this really happening right now?”
 The broken train makes us miss our connecting train.
 Our next two trains have delays and by now it’s 7:30 at night.
-I had a breakdown in the Naples train station.
-I literally told Andrew, “I’ve never been sick of you, but I am right now.”
+I broke down in the Naples train station, and literally told Andrew, “I’ve never been sick of you, but I am right now.”
 Yep, I said that.
 I also cried… a lot.
 And asked if eating gelato and a piece of pizza on my Italian vacation was really too much to ask.

 More Blog Posts You Might Enjoy: